WestMecCoding/WBLA-3PM-KIDDERS/gabriel_readme.md

 ## REFLECTION
-So there were issues on the first week which led me to have a moderately low amount of contributions, the logo which was assigned to me would not work for the first week until we found what the issue was.
-By the time I was done the main wireframes was already complete, leaving me to add in small changes and edits.
+So there were issues on the first week which led me to have a moderately low amount of contributions (for my own work that I did) in my opinion, the logo which was assigned to me would not work for the first week until we found what the issue was.
+By the time I was done the main wireframes was already complete, leaving me to add in small changes and edits towards other people's work and the slideshow.
-If I were to have more time I would have contributed more into the side nav and anything else I could have added.
+If I were to have more time I would have contributed more into the side nav and anything else I could have added to feel more like I had more contribution towards my team.
 That marks the end of my README, thank you for reading and for your time.